 Personalizing the Pax

 The last cabinet (#4) bookends the first one with another glass door.
-I thought I might take advantage of the glass and have my Birdz of a Feather logo printed up on an adhesive sticker (below I taped up a black and white paper printout to see what it might look like).
-What do you think?
-Yay or nay?
+I thought I might take advantage of the glass and have my Birdz of a Feather logo printed on an adhesive sticker.
+Below is a temporary black and white paper printout to see what it might look like).
+In the end, I nix the idea and do this instead (see how to stencil on wood)!

 Inside the last cabinet, (as you’ll see in part 3 of this series) there will be more hanging storage for shorter patterns, a few glass-front drawers and a pullout on the bottom for my glass grinder.
 On that note, check out the Making of a Craft Studio (Part III) – If You Build It, She Will Come, for the tutorial on how to build and install your Ikea storage solution!